 “I don’t know, Honey.
-Just get some more canned goods and we will make it another week, hopefully.”
+Just get some more canned goods and we'll make it another week, hopefully.”

-These are questions every American may be asking their families and unfortunately, many of them will remain unanswered for a few months, perhaps years, possibly from now on.
+These are questions every American may be asking their families, and unfortunately, many of these questions will remain unanswered for a few months, perhaps years, possibly from now on.
 Food insecurity is weighing heavily on everyone’s mind during this unprecedented time in our lives.
-Families need to eat, and eating packaged foods from around the globe is not sustainable, healthy, or cost-effective.
-So, what can you do to change this nightmare scenario, and keep your family safe, well fed, and healthy?
+Families need to eat, and eating packaged foods from around the globe isn't sustainable, healthy, or cost-effective.
+So, what can you do to change this nightmare scenario, and keep your family safe, well-fed, and healthy?

-If you have land, or a big yard, or hundreds of large planters, you can grow your own vegetables — but most people don’t have this option in our society today, and you can’t exactly raise beef cattle in downtown Dallas, Texas.
+If you have land, a big yard, or hundreds of large planters, you can grow your own vegetables — but most people don’t have this option in our society, and you can’t exactly raise beef cattle in downtown Dallas, Texas.
 But, my friends, all is not lost.
 The solution?
-Go out and find the farmers who are already raising vegetable crops, tending cattle and hogs, collecting eggs, and even making wine, then buy these foods directly off the farm!
+Go out and find the farmers who are already raising vegetable crops, tending cattle and hogs, collecting eggs, and even making wine, and then buy these foods directly off the farm!

-Farmers have not been above the fray either, and for many years, they have been taken advantage of by the big, corporate-owned factory farms and our nation’s big-box grocers.
+Farmers haven't been above the fray, either, and for many years, they've been taken advantage of by the big, corporate-owned factory farms and our nation’s big-box grocers.
 Middlemen in Chicago and on Wall Street have wedged their way in between the consumer and their food sources, driving down prices paid to farmers, and up for families trying to feed their loved ones.
-And now the flawed system has come crashing down on us all, but we can end this nonsense, and there’s never been a better time to do it than today.
+And now, the flawed system has come crashing down on us all.
+But we can end this nonsense, and there’s never been a better time to do it than today.

-Farmers and consumers can come together more easily than ever using the Internet, on their smart phones, and in person (just not too close in person for the time being).
+Farmers and consumers can come together more easily than ever on their smartphones, and in person (just not too close for the time being).
 Consumers: Get online and find the farmers.
-Farmers: Reach out to your neighboring townspeople on social media.
-Cooperate and coordinate a farm-to-family co-op in your area, and cut out the unnecessary price fixing, food handling and packaging, and harmful toxicity associated with factory farms.
+Farmers: Reach out to your neighbors on social media.
+Coordinate a farm-to-family co-op in your area, and cut out the unnecessary price fixing, food handling and packaging, and harmful toxicity associated with factory farms.
 Here’s how.

-I and a customer, Anna — who lives in north Dallas and manages the Richardson Farm Co-op from her house, which serves as the pickup location — started our co-op of farms in north Texas two years ago with farmers that I had met at farmers markets around Dallas-Fort Worth.
-The original farms included my farm, The Sunflower Farms to supply grass-fed beef, Xander Farms with its pastured chicken and pork, L’Cajn Farm for organic vegetables, and Little Foot Farm selling pastured chicken and duck eggs.
+Along with one of my customer, Anna — who lives in north Dallas and manages the Richardson Farm Co-op from her house, which serves as our pickup location — I started our co-op of farms in north Texas two years ago with farmers who I'd met at farmers markets around Dallas-Fort Worth.
+The original farms included my farm, The Sunflower Farms, to supply grass-fed beef; Xander Farms with its pastured chicken and pork; L’Cajn Farm for organic vegetables; and Little Foot Farm selling pastured chicken and duck eggs.

 On our first order, we had about 60 members shopping our online store, which consisted of a Facebook group at the time.
-Membership now has reached nearly 700 with about 25 percent of them shopping each order cycle.
-That percentage has skyrocketed due to the pandemic.
+Membership now has reached nearly 700, with about 25 percent of them shopping each order cycle.
+That percentage has skyrocketed because of the pandemic.

 Our Fort Worth customers get locally grown vegetables from nearby Azle (Shine’s Farmstand), and people further south near Austin get their fresh veggies from growers in central and south Texas, along with some from Shine’s.
-All three zones get their proteins from The Sunflower Farm, Sullifarm and Kitchen, eggs from Little Foot Farm, wine from Moreson, and fermented goods and canned veggies from The Fermentista’s Kitchen in San Marcos.
-We have a wonderful manager and pickup location set up in Wimberley, Texas, at a Bed and Breakfast named Creekhaven Inn.
+All three zones get their proteins from The Sunflower Farm and Sullifarm and Kitchen, eggs from Little Foot Farm, wine from Moreson, and fermented goods and canned veggies from The Fermentista’s Kitchen in San Marcos.
+We have a wonderful manager and pickup location set up in Wimberley, Texas, at a Bed-and-Breakfast named Creekhaven Inn.

 Identify Farmers and List Your Products